 I use PEA-based supplements, both to augment the effects of prescription medication and as a stand-alone agent, to treat symptoms associated with various conditions:

 - No sense of joy

-You will note immediately from the partial list above that such symptoms are commonly found in various of our most common psychiatric disorders including: ADHD, addictions, PTSD, and certain types of depression (“atypical depression” for instance).
+You will note immediately from the partial list above that such symptoms are commonly found in various of our most common psychiatric disorders, including: ADHD, addictions, PTSD and certain types of depression (“atypical depression” for instance).
 And it is no wonder; each of these conditions is known to be associated with low levels of PEA.

 Most prescription medications used to treat these core conditions do not address low PEA.
-That is why they frequently fail work, cause troublesome side effects, or both.
+That is why they frequently fail to work, cause troublesome side effects, or both.

-A REVIEW OF PEA
+A Review of PEA

 Phenylethylamine (PEA) is a hormone-like substance that occurs naturally in your brain and body.
-It functions as a neurotransmitter that gives you heightened focus, attention, goal-directed behavior, and task-completion.
-Combined with its mood elevating effects, these attributes are why supplementation with PEA can bring about increased get-up-and-go, enhanced sense of well-being, and optimal cognitive performance.
+It functions as a neurotransmitter that gives you heightened focus, attention, goal-directed behavior and task-completion.
+Combined with its mood elevating effects, these attributes are why supplementation with PEA can bring about increased get-up-and-go, enhanced sense of well-being and optimal cognitive performance.

-Moreover, PEA amplifies the actions of other key brain chemicals – serotonin, dopamine, norepinephrine, and acetylcholine.
-As such, PEA is thought to slow down the rate at which your brain and body age, extend health span, and increase longevity.
+Moreover, PEA amplifies the actions of other key brain chemicals – serotonin, dopamine, norepinephrine and acetylcholine.
+As such, PEA is thought to slow down the rate at which your brain and body age, extend health span and increase longevity.

-Proper supplementation with PEA is designed to provide rapid improvements on mental clarity, mood, stamina, energy, libido, joy, and motivation.
+Proper supplementation with PEA is designed to provide rapid improvements on mental clarity, mood, stamina, energy, libido, joy and motivation.